MohamadYusuf/WebRx-Site/docs/component-overview.md

 ## Example: Loading the like/dislike widget from external files, on demand

-In most applications, you’ll want to keep component view models and templates in external files.
+In most applications, you'll want to keep component view models and templates in external files.
 If you configure WebRx to fetch them via an AMD module loader such as [require.js](http://requirejs.org/), then they can either be preloaded (possibly bundled/minified), or incrementally loaded as needed.

-Here’s an example configuration:
+Here's an example configuration:

 ```javascript
 wx.app.component('like-or-dislike', {